dfaria-eu/Starling/README.md

 # ⋰⋱ Starling

-> Simplest way to run a fediverse instance.
+> The simplest way to run your own fediverse server.

 Lightweight ActivityPub for small, independent servers.